 However, capturing that dream isn’t always an easy feat—especially with the variability of law firm partnership models today.

-While you may have a vision of what your partnership track may look like, the traditional structure is no longer the only option.
-If you’re an attorney looking to become a partner, your first step is learning the ins and outs of your firm’s partnership structure.
+While you may have a vision of what your partnership track could look like, the traditional structure is no longer the only option.
+If you’re an attorney looking to become a partner, start by learning the ins and outs of your firm’s partnership structure.
 That way, you can master the rules of the game you’re playing.

-In the following guide, we’ll provide an overview of the most common law firm partnership models—from traditional structures to increasingly common models like two-tier partnerships.
-We’ll also provide tips for increasing your chances of becoming a law firm partner.
+In the following guide, we’ll start by answering a basic question—what is a partner at a law firm?
+We’ll then provide an overview of the most common law firm partnership models—from traditional structures to increasingly common models like two-tier partnerships.
+We’ll also provide tips for increasing your chances of becoming a partner in a law firm.

 How do partnerships at law firms work?